bopopescu/nosql-service/README.rst

 Start:
 	python nosql_service-cherry.py

-When running this is the view in a separate terminal window:
+When running this is the view in a separate shell window:
 "[31/Oct/2013:15:37:51] ENGINE Listening for SIGHUP.
 [31/Oct/2013:15:37:51] ENGINE Listening for SIGTERM.
 [31/Oct/2013:15:37:51] ENGINE Listening for SIGUSR1.